anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 The Cloud Infrastructure Hardware (or simply “host”) profile and configuration parameters are utilised in the reference architecture to define different hardware profiles; these are used to configure the BIOS settings on a physical server and configure utility software (such as Operating System and Hypervisor).

-An OpenStack flavor defines the characteristics (“capabilities”) of Virtual Machines (VMs or vServers) that will be deployed on hosts assigned a host-profile.
+An OpenStack flavor defines the characteristics (“capabilities”) of a srever (viz., VMs or instances) that will be deployed on hosts assigned a host-profile.
 A many to many relationship exists between flavors and host profiles.
-Multiple flavors can be defined with overlapping capability specifications with only slight variations that VMs of these flavor types can be hosted on similary configured (host profile) compute hosts.
-Similarly, a VM can be specified with a flavor that allows it to be hosted on, say, a host configured as per the Basic profile or a host configured as per the High-Performance profile.
-Please note that workloads that specify a VM flavor so as to be hosted on a host configured as per the High-Performance profile, may not be able to run (adequately with expected performance) on a host configured as per the Basic profile.
+Multiple flavors can be defined with overlapping capability specifications with only slight variations that servers of these flavor types can be hosted on similary configured (host profile) compute hosts.
+Similarly, a server can be specified with a flavor that allows it to be hosted on, say, a host configured as per the Basic profile or a host configured as per the High-Performance profile.
+Please note that workloads that specify a server flavor so as to be hosted on a host configured as per the High-Performance profile, may not be able to run (adequately with expected performance) on a host configured as per the Basic profile.

 A given host can only be assigned a single host profile; a host profile can be assigned to multiple hosts.
 Host profiles are immutable and hence when a configuration needs to be changed, a new host profile is created.